-- In this age there is no doubt, only the clear certainty of who you are, what you want, and what you deserve.
-The armor of experience that we spoke of in the beginning is what finally fosters that feeling of security.
+- At this age there are no doubts, only the clear certainty of who you are, what you want, and what you deserve.
+The armor of experience that we spoke of at the start is what finally fosters that feeling of security.

-- It’s time to trust your intuition, to undertake new personal projects that may or may not succeed, but you’ll always carry them out with the conviction that you’ll succeed.
+- It’s time to trust your intuition, to undertake new personal projects that may or may not succeed.
+Projects that you’ll always carry out with the conviction that you’ll succeed.

 At this age you live and reevaluate your own priorities